This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 - Your own jacket to be worn under the overall if the temperatures are close to -15 °C or lower

-If the outdoor tour you’re joining does not include the use of winter clothing, please make sure to bring your own winter boots, weatherproof jacket, trousers and gloves, in addition to the equipment listed above.
+If the outdoor tour you are joining does not include the use of winter clothing, please make sure to bring your own winter boots, weatherproof jacket, trousers and gloves, in addition to the equipment listed above.
 Wild Nordic is also happy to rent out the winter clothing for 15€/person/day.

-You can join an already scheduled safari where we have other participants.
+You can join an already scheduled tour where we have other participants.
 This way you only pay for yourself.

 Please let us know (firstname.lastname@example.org) the dates when you would like to join the activities and we will be happy to make it happen.